Outdoor workouts you can do in the garden

 4. You can grow your own food

 Plant a herb or vegetable patch and you’ll always have a good supply of fresh produce to load your plate with and it's just outside your front door.
 That’s a great way to help your health and your wallet!
-Don’t forget that most vegies are ZeroPoint™ foods and you can use herbs to flavour your food without adding any extra SmartPoints to the meal.
+Don’t forget that most vegies are ZeroPoint™ foods and you can use herbs to flavour your food.

 5. It’s a healing hobby